redhat-developer/app-services-sdk-go/registryinstance/apiv1internal/client/docs/SearchedVersion.md

 ### NewSearchedVersion

-`func NewSearchedVersion(createdOn time.Time, createdBy string, type_ ArtifactType, state ArtifactState, globalId int64, version string, contentId int64, ) *SearchedVersion`
+`func NewSearchedVersion(createdOn string, createdBy string, type_ ArtifactType, state ArtifactState, globalId int64, version string, contentId int64, ) *SearchedVersion`

 NewSearchedVersion instantiates a new SearchedVersion object This constructor will assign default values to properties that have it defined,